ai-cam/ai-cam.github.io/_people/paula-buttery.md

   Processing to improve the experience of learning and assessment online.

-  Industry
+  ### Industry

-  I am part of iLexIR, a University spinout that provides natural language processing solutions'
+  I am part of iLexIR, a University spinout that provides natural language processing solutions'---specializing in text analytics, mining, classification and search applications.
-name: Paula Buttery
----specializing in text analytics, mining, classification and search applications.

   I am Chief Scientist for RegGenome, a University spinout formed by colleagues from the Cambridge Judge Business School.